AEK B.C.: The Queen is back again

+Participation in Greek League

 In September 2014, AEK overcame heavy financial problems, after Makis Angelopoulos bought the majority stake of the club's shares, just to return to the Greek elite level, and thus wanted to showcase its tradition and ambition in Greece and Europe.
 In the 2014–15 season, AEK finished in fifth place in the top-tier level Greek League, with 15 wins and 11 losses.

 Return to European cup competitions

 In the 2015–16 season, AEK returned to the European-wide 2nd-tier level EuroCup, for the first time since the 2006–07 season.
 AEK returned to the EuroCup, after having come off a return-to-form season, in which it finished fifth overall in the first-tier level Greek League, to reach the Greek League playoffs, after a seven-year absence.
 AEK then joined the newly formed FIBA Champions League, for the 2016–17 season.
 The team reached the 2016–17 FIBA Champions League Round 16.